DDDDprog/Calculator/README.md

 - Clear and easy-to-use user interface.
 - Supports both integer and decimal calculations.
 - Error handling for division by zero and invalid input.
+- Built with Next.js for server-side rendering and fast page load times.

 ## Technologies Used

+- **Next.js**: A React framework for building server-side rendered applications.
-- **HTML**: Used for structuring the user interface.
+- **React**: JavaScript library for building user interfaces.
-- **CSS**: Used for styling the application and making it responsive.
+- **CSS**: Styling for the user interface and layout.
-- **JavaScript**: Used for implementing the calculator's logic and functionality.
+- **JavaScript**: For implementing calculator logic and functionality.

 ## Installation